jfspps/howtos/Java/Streams.md

 is ready to receive more data (in a sense, data is pulled from the Publisher, not pushed).
 Some authors refer to the _upstream_ from Publisher to Subscriber and the _downstream_ from Subscriber to Publisher.

-Java 8 developers could enlist ```CompletableFutures``` to manage streams asynchronously but this is usually more difficult to work with.
+Java 8 developers could enlist ```CompletableFutures``` to manage computations asynchronously (i.e. "wait-free") but this is usually more difficult to work with.